Spin waves involved in three-magnon splitting in synthetic antiferromagnets

-Synthetic antiferromagnets (SAFs) are particularly adequate for initiating studies on 3MS.
-Indeed SAFs possess two families of eigenmodes --acoustic (ac) and optical (op) spin waves \cite{stamps_spin_1994} -- whose frequencies can be tuned to naturally satisfy energy conservation in 3MS.
-Besides, parallel pumping can be used to populate selectively the sole optical family, such that every detected SW from the acoustic family can be traced back to a 3MS event.
+Synthetic antiferromagnets (SAFs) are particularly adequate for studies on 3MS \cite{sud_electrically_2025}.
+Indeed SAFs possess two families of SWs that are the propagating counterparts of the acoustic (ac) and optical (op) modes of a two-flat-spin system \cite{stamps_spin_1994}.
+We refer to these modes as the acoustic and optical SWs.
+Their frequencies can be tuned by the field to satisfy energy conservation in 3MS and parallel pumping can be used to populate selectively the sole optical family, such that every detected SW from the acoustic family can be traced back to a 3MS event.
 In addition, the acoustic family of SWs in SAF can possess unidirectionality \cite{thiancourt_unidirectional_2024}: every acoustic SW generated by 3MS, no matter its wavevector, shall radiate energy toward the same half space.
 A single antenna can thus conveniently detect all the SWs generated by 3MS.

-The aim of this paper is to determine the nature of the SWs involved in 3MS in SAFs, when an optical magnon pumped by an rf field at a frequency $\omega_\textrm{pump}=\omega_\textrm{op}$ splits into two acoustic magnons of frequencies $\omega_\textrm{ac,1}$ and $\omega_\textrm{ac,2}$.
-The measurement are done inductively on dedicated samples with complementary measurements by Brillouin Light Scattering (BLS) microscopy.
+Our aim is to determine the SWs involved in 3MS in SAFs, when an optical magnon pumped by an rf field at a frequency $\omega_\textrm{pump}=\omega_\textrm{op}$ splits into two acoustic magnons of frequencies $\omega_\textrm{ac,1}$ and $\omega_\textrm{ac,2}$.
+The measurement are done both inductively and by Brillouin Light Scattering microscopy ($\mu$BLS).
 We then describe the 3MS phenomenology: the splitting is most often non-degenerate (i.e. $\omega_\textrm{ac,1} \neq \omega_\textrm{ac,2}$) and can proceed through several channels, with different quantization signatures.
 A model based on conservation laws reproduces the experimental trends.
 The magnons generated by 3MS have a standing wave character with most often effective wavevectors that are neither collinear to each others nor to the initial optical magnon.